bloom-solutions/message_bus_client_worker/README.md

 - do not unnecessarily add noise when starting the console like `rails console`
 - recover from downtime by keeping track of the last message it processed per channel

+This gem does **not** promise that the message are processed only once.
+You must put safeguards in place if it is imperative that messages are not processed more than once.

 ## Installation

 Add this line to your application's Gemfile: